 2. This would mean that there was a time when Christ did not exist.

 3. Such a suggestion indicates a denial of his divinity (divinity equated with this definition of eternal).

 4. Therefore Christ could not be begotten in eternity.

-In either case the identity of Christ is changed to no longer be a true and literal Son.
-His real identity becomes unknown with the label of Second person of the Godhead.
+In either case, the identity of Christ is changed to no longer be a true and literal Son.
+His real identity becomes unknown under the label of Second person of the Godhead.
 There is no concept of relation between Father and Son except that of equality of power and eternity.
-That is all we can really grasp they are both eternal power.
-See Who are these three beings for more detail.
+That is all we can really grasp: they are both eternal power.
+See What Type of Measuring Rod is that in Your Hand? for more detail.

-So in this line of reasoning, the resolution of the terms Eternal and Begotten Son is to turn the true identity of the label begotten Son into a mystery.
+So in this line of reasoning, the way to harmonize the terms Eternal and Begotten Son is to turn the true identity of the label begotten Son into a mystery.
 By mystery, I mean His identity as a Son becomes a mystery.

 Within this reasoning process, no attempt has been made to define the term eternal or eternity.
 The assumption is simply made that eternity is an infinite expansion of time that goes on forever.

 One of the interesting things about this process is that time ends up being constant and Christ is the one who changes.
 In this scenario who is subject to who?
 Is time subject to Christ, or is Christ subject to time?